phorton1/Arduino-libraries-FluidNC/readme.md

 is a simple change to just allow you to instantiate the object and have FluidNC use it if you have done so.

-- Implemented SERI bus and pins to allow you to have upto 32 digital inputs using only 3 pins on the ESP32 with chained 74HC165 chips.
+- Implemented I2SI bus and pins to allow you to have upto 32 digital inputs using only 3 pins on the ESP32 with chained 74HC165 chips.
 This feature is used in my [**esp32_cnc301832**](https://github.com/phorton1/Arduino-esp32_cnc3018) project.